wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 gratitude for what we have, getting more out of the good times, and simultaneously, adjust our expectations for the bad and be okay with its existence.
 The unhappiness may still come, but that's simply part of being human.
-It's kind of amazing that we feel such a range of emotions.
+It's kind of amazing actually that we feel such a range of emotions.

 So sometimes we may seem stuck with one, but when we're not, how do we decide which to go with?
 How do we balance ambition and acceptance?